niusounds/Multi-Link/README.md

-# VR-MultiView-UDP
+# Multi-Link

-Simultaneous video playback system for Gear VR.
+Simultaneous video playback system for Gear VR and Cardboard.
 It uses UDP broadcast packet to control playback state.
 Highly efficient to use with large local network.

-**This project is not yet production ready.**
+**This project is still in development.**

 ## Required